10 most interesting and strange facts about Germany

 One of the facts about Germany is early modern Germany is known for beginning the New Year’s tree decoration tradition in recent times during the Renaissance.
 We know this in the sixteenth century when Christian believers brought decorated trees to their homes.
 Some made pyramids out of wood and decorated them with evergreen grass and bushes, as well as candles.

 The addition of lights to the tree has a more pleasant and beautiful story.
 It is widely known that Martin Luther, a 16th-century Protestant reformer, added lights to the tree for the first time.
 It is said that on the way home on a winter evening, he astonished with the brightness of the stars visible behind the branches of the evergreen tree, and to demonstrate this to his family, he put the tree in the room and decorated it with the candle lights.
 Thus, the decoration of the New Year’s tree with colourful lights and various toys has started.

-7. Never raise your glass with water to drink to someone’s health, as you might kill that person!
+7. Never raise your glass with water, as you might kill someone!

 “Angela Merkel is an incredible role model, and with the coming of Angela Merkel Barbie, we want to recognize and honour her incredible impact on women all over the world,” said Richard Dickson, GM and Barbie’s senior vice president.
 “Barbie has been encouraging girls to be whatever they want for more than 50 years, and Chancellor Merkel and her success, of course, give this message to girls around the world.”